Sylvester Terkay: Early career (1999–2001)

+Terkay joined Japanese pro wrestling promotion Pro Wrestling Zero1 in 2001 under the ring name "The Predator", patterned after Bruiser Brody's character.
+In July 2003.
+The Predator defeated Steve Corino in Niigata to win the Zero-One United States Heavyweight Championship.
+His reign ended the following month when he lost to Hulk Ogan in Nagoya.
+The Predator regained the title in October 2003 after Ogan vacated the title, defeating Mike Knox in Fukuoka.
+After successful title defenses against Jason the Legend, Tom Howard, and Hirotaka Yokoi, the Predator lost the title in July 2004, losing to Kohei Sato in a cage match in Korakuen Hall in Tokyo.

 World Wrestling Entertainment (2006–2007)

 After more training with WWE's Ohio Valley Wrestling (OVW) developmental territory, Terkay was brought up to the main roster of SmackDown! on July 28, 2006 working an MMA gimmick with Elijah Burke, who acted as his cornerman.
 Terkay defeated Matt Hardy in his debut match on SmackDown!.
 In the following weeks, Terkay dominated jobbers as well as later interfering in Burke's matches.
 On the October 20 episode of SmackDown!, Terkay helped Burke defeat Vito, breaking his 4-month undefeated streak.
 On the November 7, 2006 edition of WWE's ECW on Sci Fi, Terkay and his associate Elijah Burke debuted in ECW by doing a backstage promo.
 Their undefeated streak as a tag team was ended when The Hardys defeated them on ECW.
 At ECW's December To Dismember Terkay and Burke defeated The F.B.I.
 (Little Guido Maritato and Tony Mamaluke).
 In a backstage ECW promo Burke and Terkay dubbed themselves as the "Knock-out Tap-out Connection", a reference to Terkay's MMA and kickboxing background and Burke's amateur boxing background.
 He accompanied Burke to his matches in a bodyguard-type role for the next several weeks.
 Terkay remained undefeated in TV singles competition.
 On January 18, 2007, Terkay was released from his WWE contract.